 Are you suffering from physical abuse?
 If you are, please pray, read, and glean through the following info.
 This is not a “one-size-fits-all” situation.
 Prayerfully proceed.
 But:

-“Let me begin by saying that I cannot think of a circumstance in a marriage or family that could justify abuse of any kind—emotional, mental, physical, or sexual.
+Let me begin by saying that I cannot think of a circumstance in a marriage or family that could justify abuse of any kind.
+That includes physical abuse, emotional, mental, or sexual abuse.
 Abusive behavior was never and can never be a part of God’s plan for a marriage or a family.

-“For the sake of clarity, I’m going to limit this answer to physical abuse.
+For the sake of clarity, I’m going to limit this answer to physical abuse.
 And by this I mean assaulting, threatening, or restraining a person through force.
-It would include hitting, slapping, punching, beating, grabbing, shoving, biting, kicking, pulling hair, burning, using or threatening the use of weapons, blocking you from leaving a room or the house during an argument, driving recklessly, or intimidating you with threatening gestures…”
+It would include hitting, slapping, punching, beating, grabbing, shoving, biting, kicking, pulling hair, burning, using or threatening the use of weapons, blocking you from leaving a room or the house during an argument, driving recklessly, or intimidating you with threatening gestures…

 That’s the first few paragraphs of an article written by Dennis Rainey and Leslie Barner, posted on FamilyLife.com.
-We recommend you read it by clicking onto the link web site link below:
+Dennis and Leslie give a lot of great insights within this article.